 Being the case, you can do yourself more good using about a dime size amount of cream over a larger portion such as a quarter or larger size.
 On the other hand, a liquid oil or serum needs no more than two pumps to satisfy it.
 The only instance you should use less is when selecting a liquid retinol serum, which is about three dots worth per use.

-Another step to boost complexion results in your skincare routine is thinking about how you apply your products.
+Another step to boost complexion results in your skin care habits is thinking about how you apply your products.
 A lot of skin care companies demonstrate pouring some product into the palm of your hand and rubbing to “warm” it before delivering to your skin.
 The truth is this is just a great way for them to convince you to use more of their products.

 Make it a new habit to apply your eye cream first before the rest of your other creams, serums and oils.
 If you follow that lead, you’ll notice that the ingredients in that eye cream will have a better opportunity to lock in place instead of becoming diluted by any other serums or creams that could travel upward into that delicate eye area.